leorickli/wordpress-aws/16 - Creating an Auto Scaling Group.md

 ![Screenshot 2023-05-29 at 22 43 57](https://github.com/leorickli/wordpress-aws/assets/106999054/9d047dfe-97d5-4259-8c04-0135d5342c31)

 On the next page you can review all the info that you provided, once reviews, click on "Create auto scaling group".
+This can take up some time, this is because we are baking and bootstrapping the EC2 instances with our user data.
+Make sure to check you website again to see if it is connecting.